plone-ve/seantis.web/README.rst

 Enabling the theme
 ------------------

-Select and enable the theme from the Diazo control panel.
+Select and enable the theme from the ``Add-ons`` control panel.
 That's it!

 When you want to edit the theme, you should do this on the file system.